top of page

 Stairs in Knee Pain: Good or Bad?

-The answer depends on the stage of knee arthritis.
+The answer to whether stairs are good or bad for knee pain depends on the stage of knee arthritis.

 Stairs in Early Knee Pain or Mild Arthritis